Whire-coder/ZPQ7/README.md

-# ZPQ7-
+# ZPQ7

-🤖 My first discord bot
+🤖 ZPQ7 is an moderation & music discord bot.
+It is still in development 💻 ...